South African grasslands

 Grasslands are South Africa's prairie or steppes, and they are capable of supporting vast herds of animals.
 The early explorers marvelled at the constantly moving tapestries of wildebeest, zebras, eland and the predators that followed them.

-Grassland conservation in South Africa is considered critical, because although they seem less charismatic than rainforests, say, they can contain more species, metre for metre.
+Grassland conservation in South Africa is considered critical, because although grassland seems less charismatic than rainforests, say, they can contain more species, metre for metre.
 They also underpin, obviously, grazing for domestic and wild animals, and protect crucial wetlands.

 South African grasslands make up the second largest ecosystem in the country, home to 3 370 plant species, 42 river ecosystems, protected by three World Heritage Sites and a number of provincial and national parks.